voiceinthedark/pomodoro-timer/readme.md

 - [x] Add feature of local browser save, when the user sets the time limit.
 - [x] Add a sfx sound when the timer approaches ending
-- [ ] Add ambient zen music playing in the background while the timer is running
+- [x] Add ambient zen music playing in the background while the timer is running
+- [ ] move the music bar into it's own retractable drawer
+- [ ] Make an infinie playlist and single song loop

 See the [open issues](https://github.com/voiceinthedark/pomodoro-timer/issues) for a full list of proposed features (and known issues).